 Whether it is a coworker, family member, or friend, we have all encountered individuals who seem to bring negativity and drama into our lives.

 Their impact on us can be significant.
-It is not just a matter of feeling stressed or annoyed in their presence also causes us to question our self-worth and abilities, damages our mental health, and even leads to physical health problems.
+It is not just a matter of feeling stressed or annoyed in their presence; it also causes us to question our self-worth and abilities, damages our mental health, and even leads to physical health problems.

 IMPORTANCE OF LEARNING TO DEAL WITH TOXIC PEOPLE